John Brumby: Premier of Victoria

 In May 2008, following the reporting of several episodes of violence in various Melbourne Bars and Clubs in the media, Brumby announced a 2am entry curfew on Melbourne city bars, pubs and clubs.
 The move sparked considerable opposition, with venue operators launching successful legal contests to the legislation, and patrons protesting outside State Parliament House.
 Brumby announced the dropping of the plan in November 2008, following an increase in violence which the legislation had been aimed at curbing.
 Critics of the curfew system called the plan populist and regressive, with little concern for the impact on the vast majority of club-goers that did not instigate violence.
 Subsequently, liquor licensing changes impacted live music venues, notably with The Tote Hotel (amongst others) claiming they had been forced into closure as the operator could no longer afford to support the extra staff required under changes to legislation.
 Critics argued that these types of venues were not often problem areas for police, and that legislative changes were poorly planned and implemented.

 During 2008 Brumby's government passed an act decriminalising abortion.

 He contested as Premier at the November 2010 Victorian state election and his government was narrowly defeated by the Liberal/National Coalition led by Ted Baillieu.

 On 30 November, Brumby announced that he was standing down as Labor leader in Victoria, and that the parliamentary Labor Party would meet on 3 December to elect a new leader and shadow ministry.
 Ted Baillieu was sworn in as Premier on 2 December formally ending Brumby's tenure, with Brumby resigning from parliament on 21 December.

 Post-political career

 Following his resignation from parliament, Brumby was appointed as a joint Vice Chancellor's Fellow at Monash University and the University of Melbourne, chairman of Motor Trades Association of Australia Superannuation Fund, member of the federal government's GST Distribution Review panel, and a director of Huawei in Australia.
 In 2017 he was appointed an Officer of the Order of Australia for distinguished service to the Parliament of Victoria, to economic management and medical biotechnology innovation, to improved rural and regional infrastructure, and to the community.
-He is currently the Australian China Business Council national president.

-In February 2019, Brumby resigned from the Huawei board and in March 2019 took up his appointment as Chancellor of La Trobe University.
+In February 2019, Brumby resigned from the Huawei board and in March 2019 took up his appointment as Chancellor of La Trobe University..